Om-Amitesh/CS-247-DataFiles/PlainTextWikipedia/README.md

 # PlainTextWikipedia

-Convert Wikipedia database dumps into plain text files (JSON).
+This Code is taken from the (now-archived) [Github repo](https://github.com/daveshap/PlainTextWikipedia.git) Convert Wikipedia database dumps into plain text files (JSON).
 This can parse literally all of Wikipedia with pretty high fidelity.
 There's a copy available on [Kaggle Datasets](https://www.kaggle.com/ltcmdrdata/plain-text-wikipedia-202011)